Report on Politically Motivated Obstacles to the Professional Activity of Advocates

 -According to the advocates’ notes, most appeals for disciplinary action come from the bodies of the prosecutor's office, courts, and penitentiary services.
 Especially during the investigation of politically sensitive cases, when advocates inform the public about the illegal actions of state bodies or request solicit for the investigation of these illegalities during the trial, complaints are filed against them to the Bar Association or they are threatened with complaints;

--Although the law provides for disciplinary proceedings only in cases of violation of professional activity, in practice, it is observed that disciplinary proceedings have been instituted against advocates on the basis of their personal opinions and statements.
+-Although the law provides for disciplinary proceedings only in cases of violation of professional activity, in practice, it is observed that disciplinary proceedings have been instituted against advocates on the basis of their personal opinions and statement.